IcedSakuraTea/My_Java_Programming_Course/README.md

 # Welcome
-Here are all my practices of Java programs dering this semester.
+Here are all my practices of Java programs during this semester.